Please ensure Javascript is enabled for purposes of website accessibility Choline Depression & CDP Choline

 Norepinephrine, Not Serotonin for Depression

-When you hear about depression, its common to think of low serotonin levels.
+When you hear about depression, it's common to think of low serotonin levels.
 This association has been drilled home in pharmaceutical advertising for years and years.
 In fact, the link between low serotonin and depression goes back to the 1960s.[13]

 To correct this chemical imbalance, selective-serotonin reuptake inhibitors (SSRIs) are commonly prescribed.
+However, many are now considering ssri alternatives that focus on other neurotransmitters.

 However, a growing body of evidence disputes the low serotonin-depression link and more attention is being paid to other neurotransmitters that could help those suffering with depression, namely norepinephrine and/or dopamine.[17,18]